 The grading recommendations presented above for the proposed parking and drive areas assume that the owner and/or developer can tolerate minor amounts of settlement within the proposed parking areas.
-The grading recommendations presented above do not completely mitigate the extent of the existing fill soils in the parking areas.
+The grading recommendations presented above do not completely mitigate the extent of the existing undocumented fill soils or potentially compressible/collapsible alluvium in the parking areas.
 As such, settlement and associated pavement distress could occur.
 Typically, repair of such distressed areas involves significantly lower costs than completely mitigating these soils at the time of construction.
 If the owner cannot tolerate the risk of such settlements, the parking and drive areas should be overexcavated to a depth of 2 feet below proposed pavement subgrade elevation, with the removed soils replaced as compacted structural fill.